Ebola Outbreak Response Leads to WHO Reforms

 BLU-MED Responses Systems® has a large stockpile of rapidly deployable, mobile medical facilities that can be used to increase hospital surge capacity.
 BLU-MED also creates Ebola isolation units that have been effectively used to fight Ebola in Liberia.

-Although the numbers of reported Ebola infections in Liberia, Sierra Leone and Guinea have been falling, a senior official with an international humanitarian organization said Guinea’s figures could be underreported.
+Although the numbers of reported Ebola infection rates have been falling in Sierra Leone, Liberia, and Guinea , a senior official with an international humanitarian organization said Guinea’s figures could be underreported.

 “Our information and our interpretation of the numbers, based both on field realities and what we hear from other sources, is that the declines are definitely real in Liberia.
 They’re probably real in Sierra Leone and they’re very uncertain as to their meaning in Guinea,” said Emmanuel d’Harcourt, senior health director with the International Rescue Committee.